fork-handles/forkhandles/state4k/README.md

 ## Example

-We have a state machine which has 4 states.
-On transition to state 2 we generate a command, the result of which will generate one of 2 events:
+We have a state machine for making a cup of tea.
+The state machine looks like this and when the kettle is boiled, we issue a command to check if the person would like milk:

 <img src="example.png" alt="state machine"/>